sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ```

 ## BGP State event
 The event will now be published as below per schema.
+The instance data would indicate YANG module path & revision that is required for validation.
+[ TODO: Need review from YANG expert ]

 ```
 { "sonic-events-bgp:bgp-state": {"ip": "100.126.188.90", "status": "down", "timestamp": "2022-08-17T02:39:21.286611" } }
 { "sonic-events-bgp:bgp-state": {"ip": "100.126.188.90", "status": "up", "timestamp": "2022-08-17T02:46:42.615668" } }